-When a minor parent, who is emancipated, lives with MP(s), the minor parent and the child(ren) are a separate benefit group but must be included with all the emancipated minor parent's children, spouse or legal parent of the mp's child(ren).
+When a minor parent, who is emancipated, lives with MP(s), the minor parent and the child(ren) are a separate AG but must be included with all the emancipated minor parent's children, spouse or legal parent of the mp's child(ren).
 The income of the MP(s) is not counted or deemed.
-However, the presence of the MP(s) in the home causes a 25% reduction in benefits.
-See Section 10.24,C,2.